Neuronal Spike Trains as Functional-Analytic Distributions: Representation, Analysis, and Significance: Introduction

 \section{Introduction}

-An action potential, as a dynamic transient change in the membrane potential of a neuron, has the shape and kinetics it has because of the underlying biophysics of the change in membrane permeability (conductance) to (primarily) $Na^+$ and $K^+$ ion channels.
+A neuronal action potential, as a dynamic transient change in the membrane potential of a neuron, has the shape and kinetics it has because of the underlying biophysics of the change in membrane permeability (conductance) to (primarily) $Na^+$ and $K^+$ ion channels.
 The conditions responsible for the diffusion (concentration) and electrochemical driving forces that move ions across the membrane are necessarily set up \textit{before} an action potential is triggered, resulting in the instantaneous passive flux of $Na^+$ and $K^+$ ions acting as charge carriers responsible for the currents and resultant transient changes in membrane potential we call an action potential.

-We assume the reader is familiar with (at least the qualitative) thermodynamic and biophysical description of the action potential summarized in the preceding paragraph.
-To varying degrees of detail, any standard textbook in neurophysiology can be consulted.
-Vander's Human Physiology is particularly good at an introductory undergraduate level \cite{widmaier2023vanders}, while Kendel et al. is the standard graduate-level textbook in the field \cite{kandel2021principles}.
+For foundational references and background on the physiology and biophysics of the action potential, Vander's Human Physiology is particularly good at an introductory undergraduate level \cite{widmaier2023vanders}, while Kendel et al. is the standard graduate-level textbook in the field \cite{kandel2021principles}.
 Although there are many other superb resources, both online and in print.

-Under normal physiological conditions, the shape of the standard neuronal action potential is stereotyped and unchanging.
-Every time an action potential is triggered, it proceeds to completion uninterupted in exactly the same way with the same time course, independent of anything else the neuron is doing.
+Under normal physiological conditions, the shape of the neuronal action potential is stereotyped and unchanging.
+Every time an action potential is triggered, it proceeds to completion uninterrupted in exactly the same way with the same time course, independent of anything else the neuron is doing.
 As alluded to above, this is because the biophysical conditions responsible for the processes that mitigate the changes in membrane potential are set \textit{a priori}.
-From an information-theoretic perspective, the action potential constitutes the digital component of neurons' signaling dynamics.
+From an information-theoretic perspective, the action potential constitutes the digital component of a neuron's signaling dynamics.
 The information it contributes to the system is in the timing of its occurrence, not in its shape, amplitude, or time course.

 It is tempting to think of a spike as a very sharp voltage waveform.
 A tall, narrow pulse that looks like a spike on a compressed time axis, compared to the time axis of a full action potential (Figure \ref{fig:ap2spikes}).
-But a spike is \textbf{\textit{not}} a compressed action potential, nor does it encode or represent a change in the membrane potential.
+But a spike is \textit{not} a compressed action potential, nor does it encode or represent a change in the membrane potential.
 In fact, a spike is not a signal in the usual sense at all.

 At the level of spiking models, what is recorded is not waveforms but events, the times at which something happened.
 The spike encodes the \textit{information} communicated by the action potential being triggered, not the action potential itself.
 For example, a neuron fires at 12.3 ms. Then again at 18.7 ms. Then at 41.2 ms. The spike train of that neuron, at its core, is just a collection of time stamps.